-- limitations on the Respondent or others regarding contact with the Complainant during the investigation and while the complaint is being reviewed (typical in cases involving students); - changing class schedules, including the ability to transfer course sections or withdrawal from a course without penalty; - changing work schedules or job assignments; - changing a student's College owned housing; - rescheduling of exams, papers, or other assignments; - transferring class sections; - temporary withdrawal or in the case of an employee temporary suspension or other removal from campus; - alternative course completion options; - access to counseling services on- and off-campus and assistance in setting up an initial appointment; - limiting an individual's or organization's access to certain Colleges' facilities or activities pending resolution of the matter; - voluntary leave of absence; - providing an escort to ensure safe movement between classes and activities: - providing medical services;
+- limitations on the Respondent or others regarding contact with the Complainant during the investigation and while the complaint is being reviewed (typical in cases involving students); - changing class schedules, including the ability to transfer course sections or withdrawal from a course without penalty; - changing work schedules or job assignments; - changing a student's College owned housing; - rescheduling of exams, papers, or other assignments; - taking an incomplete in a class;

-- providing academic support services, such as tutoring; - College-imposed leave (for employees) or separation (for students); and/or - any other remedy that can be tailored to the involved individuals to achieve the goals of this Policy.
+- transferring class sections; - temporary withdrawal or in the case of an employee temporary suspension or other removal from campus; - alternative course completion options; - access to counseling services on- and off-campus and assistance in setting up an initial appointment; - limiting an individual's or organization's access to certain Colleges facilities or activities pending resolution of the matter; - voluntary leave of absence; - providing an escort between classes and activities; - providing medical services; - providing academic support services, such as tutoring; - College-imposed leave (for employees) or separation (for students); and/or - any other remedy that can be tailored to the involved individuals to achieve the goals of this Policy.

 All individuals are encouraged to report concerns about the failure of another individual or organization to abide by restrictions imposed by an interim measure.
-The College will take immediate and responsive action to enforce a previously implemented measure.
-The College will also periodically review the effectiveness of interim measures with the Complainant.
+The College will take prompt and responsive action to enforce a previously implemented measure.

 When as a result of a Sexual Misconduct complaint a no contact order is issued and the person against whom the no contact order is issued and the person protected by the no contact order observe each other in a public place, unless it is otherwise provided in the no contact order, it is the responsibility of that individual subject to the no contact order to leave the area immediately and without directly contacting the person protected.
+This restriction requires removal to the extent necessary to prevent interaction of the sort prohibited by the no contact order.
+It does not require a party to refrain from attending an event (e.g., an athletic contest, a campus speaker presentation) in circumstances where simultaneous attendance can occur without prohibited interaction.